MaibornWolff/serverless-metric-dashboard/docs/metrics/ideas.md

 For this work I identified three types of extractable information:

 1. Aggregated metrics.
 These metrics can be observed by Prometheus over time and allow the usage of Prometheus' PromQL features.
 These metrics are aggregated (summed) by function name
-2. Invocation specific metrics (without aggregation).
-These metrics are not intended for usage with Prometheus as these values don't change over time (or can only be observed for a relatively short time -> less than 15/10/9 minutes due to the limited execution time of serverless functions).
+2. Invocation specific metrics (without aggregation)
 3. Application specific information and runtime environment metadata on invocation level.
 This can be anything not included in 1. and 2.
 E.g.: Function metadata, logs, etc. Type 3 can't be processed by Prometheus but can be passed to a metric as a label

 # Metrics